payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-upi-sdk/index.md

 ﻿
 ```

 * **backPressed**: If the user has not yet initiated the transaction, and when the user presses the back button from the UPI payment options page, this callback is triggered.
-You can dismiss SDK’s UI screen here.
+You can dismiss SDK's UI screen here.

 ```swift Swift
 PayUUPICore.shared.backPressed = {[weak self] in